ablejordan/ablejordan/README.md

 # a-fancy-calculator
-an ordinary app for calculator
+an ordinary and fancy app for calculating